Things to do in Castle Combe

 Please try our church tour which selects visitors’ favourite features of the church and gives information about them.

-This was developed by us in conjunction with Dan Boys of Wildfi info-point as a response to the covid crisis as we wanted to open the church to visitors but enable them to do so in a covid safe way.
+This was developed by us in conjunction with Wildfi info-point as a response to the covid crisis as we wanted to open the church to visitors but enable them to do so in a covid safe way.

-As a result of a successful grant application to the Government’s Culture Recovery Grant scheme last summer, we have been able to develop a one way tour within the church, produce a paper tour guide and a more in depth tour for smartphones.
+As a result of a successful grant application to the Government’s Culture Recovery Grant scheme last summer, we were able to develop a one way tour within the church, produce a paper tour guide and a more in depth tour for smartphones.

 The latter can be downloaded onto visitors’ smartphones when they come into the church by them scanning a QR code.
 We really hope this be enjoyed by visitors and give easily accessible insights into the church and village history.